ENG

 The NextGeneration EU plan reiterates this need to set an alternative development strategy into motion.
 Indeed, it is closely linked to the European Green Deal's objectives and establishes stringent constraints: at least 37% of the sums allocated to each European country's National Recovery and Resilience Plans have to be spent on the fight against climate change.
 In addition, all investments and reforms under these plans must respect the principle "Do no significant harm" to the environment.

 Hence, the path is now marked: investments, incentives, and reforms must make sustainable growth feasible and concrete.
-Institutions, businesses, and citizens are required to make a joint effort to transform their habits, strategic choices, and development models from a green perspective.
+Institutions, businesses, and citizens are required to make a joint effort to transform their habits, strategic choices, and development models from a sustainable perspective.
 This is a real revolution, and the Group's companies are responding proactively with dedicated solutions and a long-term vision, developing sustainable approaches and models in three significant areas of transformation: Public Services, Fashion, and Banking & Finance.

 Public Services